-If you simply don't want to get closer, including for comfort reasons and avoiding impact to wildlife behavior, a 600mm lens might be just right.
+If you simply don't want to get closer, including for comfort reasons or avoiding impact to wildlife behavior, a 600mm lens might be just right.
 Sit in the comfort of your car, avoid the need to cross a creek, stay back from the surf, stay out of view, etc.

 When you want to capture a compressed look from a distant perspective, you might want a 600mm lens.
 When you want to create an extremely strong background blur, isolating a subject from even a busy and otherwise-distracting background, a 600mm lens might be precisely what you need, especially a 600mm lens with an f/4 max aperture.

 While a 600mm lens has a wide variety of uses, wildlife and sports are at the top of the most-frequently-used-for list with most other 600mm uses occurring at a far lower frequency.
 When using a camera with a full frame imaging sensor, a 600mm f/4 lens has long been my first choice for wildlife photography.
 Subjects ranging from small birds up to large game are readily captured with this focal length.
-Wildlife is typically most active early and late in the day when the light is dim, and the f/4 aperture (more about this feature coming soon) is a great compliment to the narrow angle of view.
+Wildlife is typically most active early and late in the day when the light is dim, and the f/4 aperture (more about this feature coming soon) is a great complement to the narrow angle of view.
 The light weight of this lens along with the long focal length makes it a good choice even for birds-in-flight.

-The image above was captured with the version II lens.
 Canon provides a wildlife-friendly 800mm lens option with a 1-stop-narrower max aperture, but the 600 f/4L IS III exceeds that focal length at the same aperture with a 1.4x extender mounted behind it.

 Photojournalists and others covering events will love this lens' reach.
 When photographers covering events are not permitted close access to their subjects, including at concerts, speaking events, etc., this focal length will often provide the reach needed.
 This lens is a great choice for photographing air shows, especially when single aircraft are flying.

 The 600mm focal length used on smaller APS-C/1.6x (FOVCF) imaging sensor format cameras provides a very narrow angle of view, equivalent to a 960mm lens on a full frame camera.
-This much narrower angle of view narrows the scenarios this lens is ideally suited for.
+This much narrower angle of view diminishes the scenarios this lens is ideally suited for.
 I rarely hear a bird photographer complaining about having too much focal length.
-However, this angle of view is challenging to use at many sports (keeping a subject in the frame at this angle of view is challenging) and it is even too long for some wildlife photography.
-Moving back can be a answer, but obstacles can get in the sight path and longer distance means that heat waves are more likely to be an issue.
+However, this angle of view is challenging to use at many sports events (keeping a subject in the frame at this angle of view is challenging) and it is even too long for some wildlife photography.
+Moving back can be an answer, but obstacles can get in the sight path and longer distance means that heat waves are more likely to be an issue.

 While on the heat waves topic ... just because you have an amazing 600mm lens doesn't mean that you can create sharp images with it, even when using the fastest shutter speeds and best techniques.